sd17spring/sd17spring.github.io/_toolboxes/web-apps.md

 building complex, database-driven websites, starting with mostly static pages will be useful to introduce a workflow, which you can then generalize to make more complex pages in the future.
-Upon completion, you'll be able to use this sequence of steps to jumpstart your next Flask app.
+Upon completion, you'll be able to use this sequence of steps to jump-start your next Flask app.

 ## Get Set